RushuiGuan/framework/docfx_project/index.md

 |Caching|MemCache, Redis, Polly|Albatross.Caching|
 |Command line parsing|CommandLineParser|Albatross.Hosting.Utility|

-#### Albatross has pre-bootstrapped hosting assemblies used as entry point for applications.
+#### Albatross has pre-bootstrapped hosting assemblies that can be used as entry point for applications.
 It also contains other support assemblies that covers other use cases.

 |Assembly|Description|Target Framework|
 |-|-|-|